Many of CAN's activities are done by volunteers, both nationally and in our local groups. We need your help to make things happen!

 - Coordinating submissions on publicly consulted strategies, programmes, or legislation

-- Meeting with representatives
+- Meeting with elected representatives and other groups

 Volunteer & group development

 If you have an organising and networking genius, help us develop and support CAN's volunteer networks & local groups, such as:

 - Taking up a role on our executive team

 - Identifying and encouraging members with various talents useful to CAN

 - Supporting and training members who are keen to help

 - Providing support and advice to local CAN groups

 - Encouraging interaction and sharing of ideas/resources between local groups.

 We always love IT support!
 Get in touch if you can help with: